 First-year students are not allowed to bring cars to campus, unless it poses a significant hardship.
-If this is the case, the student should contact the Office of Campus Life for prior approval prior to August 1, 2014 at 909-607-2239.
-It is not necessary for first-year students to have cars because so much of the social intellectual life occurs on campus.
+If this is the case, the student should contact the Office of Campus Life for approval prior to August 1, 2015 at (909) 607-2239.
+It is not necessary for first-year students to have cars because a significant portion of the average student’s social life occurs on campus.
 After the first year, students are better able to assess the importance of a car to their lives and to weigh this against the inconvenience of parking, security, and requests by friends for chauffeuring services.
 Students are required to register their vehicles with Campus Safety.
 Each student is allowed to have one car and pay a registration fee of $60 per semester with Campus Safety.

-Created and operated by Pomona College students, Green Bikes is a program that promotes bike use on and off campus.
+Created and operated by 5C students, Green Bikes is a program that promotes bicycle use on and off campus.
 Green Bikes maintains a fleet of bikes that they “rent” to students free-of-charge for a semester at a time.
-The Green Bikes shop, located in the basement of Clark III (entrance off of Sixth Street), also repairs personal bikes free of charge (not including cost of parts).
-Look out for more information about bike rental and shop hours.
+The Green Bikes shop, located in the basement of Clark III (ramped entrance off of Sixth Street), also repairs personal bikes free of charge (not including cost of parts).
+Email Green Bikes at email@example.com for more information about Fall 2015 hours.

 There are a variety of transportation options on and near campus.
 Listed below are the most common ways students get around on a regular basis:

 - Buses are the best choice for short trips to and from shopping centers.
 One way costs $1.25 in exact change, and the closest station is located south of the first-year dorms at 200 West First Street.
 Use Foothill Transit’s website to plan a round-trip bus ride and to find the most up-to-date information on bus routes and prices: http://foothilltransit.org/